jroylab/jroylab.github.io/_pages/openings.md

 layout: textlay
 excerpt: "Openings"
 sitemap: false
-permalink: /vacancies
+permalink: /openings/
 ---

 # Open positions

-**We are currently open for Undergraduate researchers related to our NSF grant.
+We are currently open to undergraduate researchers for our NSF grant.
 The positions are mostly related to the "Materials Modeling for Semitransparent Solar Cells, using DFT and AI**

 We are  looking for new group members with passion, talent, and grit!